marp-team/marp/website/blog/how-to-make-custom-transition.md

 }
 ```

-> This example has declared `from` keyframe for clarity, but you can omit `from` declaration because `opacity: 1` is a default style.
+> This example has been declared `from` keyframe for clarity, but you can omit it because `opacity: 1` is a default style.

-You wanted more?
+Did you want more?
 That's it!
 Try to test this transition in [a preview window](https://github.com/marp-team/marp-cli#preview-window---preview---p).

 ```bash
 npx @marp-team/marp-cli@^2 --bespoke.transition --preview ./transition.md